 Located just South of the Thames in West London, the district of Hammersmith is a hub of activity.
 This affluent area plays host to the annual Oxford vs Cambridge boat race and is home to a plethora of swanky restaurants and entertainment venues.
-It’s also a particularly popular area with millennials with almost a quarter of the Hammersmith and Fulham population in the 20-29 age bracket!
-Similarly, the borough has the second highest percentage of singletons of any in England and Wales- so, as you can imagine, it boasts a lively dating scene.
+It’s a particularly popular area with millennials with almost a quarter of the Hammersmith and Fulham population in the 20-29 age bracket!
+The borough is also home to the second highest percentage of singletons of any in England and Wales- so, as you can imagine, it boasts a lively dating scene.
 However, with the average price of a terraced house being in the region of £1.4 million, Hammersmith isn’t ideal for first-time buyers and the majority of homeowners in the area tend to be significantly older.

 As for transport links you’re spoilt for choice.
 There are actually two tube stations in very close proximity of one another which, strangely enough, both go by the name of Hammersmith.
 They are only a short walk away from each other separated by Hammersmith Broadway.
 Both in zone 2, one is on the Piccadilly and District lines and the other is on the Circle and Hammersmith & City lines.

 We’ve created an insider’s guide to the area, giving you the lowdown on the best places to head to in Hammersmith!

 Without a doubt, one of the best places to head to for a spot of lunch is the vegetarian restaurant, The Gate.
 Frequented by veggies and non-veggies alike, this eclectic hotspot serves up exciting yet nourishing dishes such as Aubergine Schnitzel and Goat’s Cheese Wellington.